RithvikKasarla/2019-Infinite-Loop-Practice/README.md

 - Learn math functions in standard library.
 - Use REPL more for debugging.
 - Separate larger functions into smaller functions for easy testability.

+## 3/24/19
+#### Homework: Solve the first 10 problems of 2017 test.
+Make sure to write test cases for all the 10 problems...
+There are only 4 weeks left, we need to get bt serious.
+Highest score so far for the winners in 'Novice' section is 370.  **We need to beat that score** .
+So make sure to be  all be here for the next practice.